 The trip took about 6 hours and we went right in to Gaudalajara although sometimes I think they stop at Tlaquepaque (which you will also like).
 We caught a cab to Tlaquepaque and quickly discovered that it's beautiful and a little over our budget as far as staying for the night.
 We have a tourist map of Tlaquepaque that we can give you if we see you.

-Stay near the square if you stay in Gaudalajara.
+Stay near the square if you overnight in Guadalajara.
 The architecture is stunning and you'll be right in the midst of things.
 The lights at night are amazing.
-There were some very nice looking hotels around but prices are close to Canadian for a nice hotel.
+There were some very nice looking hotels around and prices are close to Canadian for a nice hotel.
 We stayed at a cheap (610p per night) place called the Aranzazu.

-You definitely won't like that hotel but I think you'd be really happy at the Hotel Morales Historical which is in the historical district and a short walk to all of the action.
+You definitely won't like that hotel but I think you guys would be really happy at the Hotel Morales Historical which is in the historical district and a short walk to all of the action.

 We took a taxi to Tequila (350 pesos) and again stayed near the square.
 There are lots of little places to stay and a fellow named Ricardo who sells tours was very helpful.
 He was on the street corner (shaved head) near one of the few restaurants we'd found (upstairs on the corner).

 There were tons of things to do in Guadalajara and areas that surround it.
+The horse drawn carriage tours (an hour tour for about 300 pesos) looked like a great way to get an up close view of the neighborhoods.
 You could spend a month and not do it all.
 We'll definitely be making the journey again.

 Next time, the zoo, a chariot ride around the historical district and an excursion to the opal mine where they let you dig for opals.